GoteoFoundation/hackdash/README.md

 * `defaultHomeTab`: By default Hackdash takes the user to the "dashboards" tab in the homepage.
 This allows to change it by any of these values: "dashboards", "projects", "users", "collections".
 * `publicHost`: and alternative public host can be specified here (used in several links to return home, i.e: **wotify.co**).
 This is useful in case you run your node app behind a proxy in a different port than 80 (Please specify protocol (http://example.com or better https://example.com).
-* `publicDashboardCreation` : a boolean to specify if dashboards can be created by anyone or just the users marked as "superadmin"
+* `publicDashboardCreation` : a boolean to specify if dashboards can be created by anyone or just the users with permission "dashboard_create"
 * `homeCreateProject` : Set it to true in order to show a button in the front page to create projects
 * `useLocalLogin`: Set to true if you want to allow username/password registration
 * `theme`: This allows to apply a custom themes to hackdash.
 Just put a `theme_name` with the same folder name inside `themes/theme_name`.
 Styles or hbs templates can be overwritten.
 (Look at the code inside themes for an example).